biotope/biotope-element/docs/component.md

 `a-complex-attribute`.

 To access those attributes in the props, you have to use the camelCase version of the string.
-In our example this will be `aComplexAttribute`
+In our example this will be `aComplexAttribute`.

 ```javascript
 import Component from '@biotope/element';